School employers: Employee eligibility for unemployment benefits

 When a school employee files an unemployment insurance claim that includes the educational institution as their employer, NJDOL will use the list the school employer provides to determine their eligibility.

-To report the reasonable assurance status of all school employees, school employers should download our fillable spreadsheet template and follow these steps:
+To report the reasonable assurance status of all school employees, school employers should download our fillable spreadsheet template and follow the steps below.
+We have a new downloadable guide that will help you properly fill out all the required fields.

 Step 1: Download the spreadsheet to your computer.
 You may need to select “Enable Editing” at the top of the spreadsheet.